Beth Menzie, Department Chair

 Advanced courses are indicated with an “A.” The Mathematics Department offers Advanced Placement programs in calculus and statistics for qualified students, based upon the Advanced Placement course descriptions of the College Board.
 Successful completion of Advanced Precalculus, with a grade of B or better and departmental approval, is the prerequisite for the AP Calculus courses.

-Students enrolled in an AP courses in the first semester must remain in the course for the entire year and must take the AP exam.
 In all of our departmental AP courses, if a student has not managed an average of B or higher at the end of the first semester, the Mathematics Department may choose to transfer the student from the AP course to a non-AP section.
 If the transcript has been sent to colleges, the colleges will be notified of the change in status.

 Students enrolled in the A or AA courses of mathematics are required to maintain an average of B or higher to remain in the course.
 If a student has not managed an average of B or higher at the end of the first semester, the Mathematics Department reserves the right to move the student to a regular section.